dimakomplekt/button_control/README.md

 ⚠️ Known limitations:

-  * Debugging required for simultaneous processing of different press types
   * Error handling and callbacks need further implementation
   * Some edge cases in fast repeated presses not fully covered